You never want to find yourself broken down on the freeway with steam pouring from under the hood.

 Your car's log book provides an outline for how often your radiator should be flushed, It is generally suggested that you flush your coolant system every two years or 40,000 km’s depending on which comes first.
 However, the size of your engine, regional weather, the condition of your existing coolant, and the total km's driven can all have an effect on how often you should replace the coolant in your radiator.

-At Service Plus Auto Care, we offer a full 65 point safety check for free as part of any minor, major or log book service on your vehicle.
+At Service Plus Auto Care, we offer a full 65 Point Vehicle Inspection Report for free as part of any minor, major or log book service on your vehicle.
 This includes inspecting the level and condition of coolant in your system and the written report will tell you if we feel a radiator flush, coolant replacement or any repairs are recommended to maintain the safety and performance of your vehicle.

 What happens if I don’t get a radiator flush or service?